sjborbajr/PAN-Power/README.md

 ### Prerequisites

-Powershell - tested with version 5 and up
+Powershell - tested with version 5 and 6.2

 ## Authors